 Submission Review Process: Time to Triage

-When communicating with the Bugcrowd ASE team, or with program owners, always remember to put your best foot forward and interact with respect.
+When communicating with the Bugcrowd ASE team, or with engagement owners, always remember to put your best foot forward and interact with respect.
 Please do not repeatedly message on a daily/every other day cadence.
 This takes away valuable time on the triage side from replicating and validating submissions.

 Submission Review Process: Triage to Finalized Status